 - Extreme drowsiness

-It is essential that if any of these symptoms occur that the individual suffering from the overdose be extremely honest with emergency medical personnel about the substances taken and the dosage of each substance.
-This is imperative to getting the help one needs without risking the health and safety of the individual.
+Overdose on Xanax can be fatal and needs to be monitored closely.
+If the user is experiencing any of these overdose symptoms or any other alarming side effects, immediate medical attention is needed.
+If any of these symptoms occur, the individual suffering from the overdose must be extremely honest with emergency medical personnel about the substances taken and the dosage of each substance.
+This is imperative to get the help one needs without risking the health and safety of the individual.

 Xanax Withdrawal From Overdose